 Although it’s less common, there may be some situations in which your nonprofit takes on the role of a contractor.
 For example, if you run a well-established healthcare organization, you may provide paid consulting services to a newly founded healthcare nonprofit to get them up and running and pass on industry knowledge.

-No matter which side of the contractual relationship your nonprofit is on, you should be familiar with filling out Form W-9 to expedite the process and ensure both parties have all the information they need.
+No matter which side of the contractual relationship your nonprofit is on, you should be familiar with Form W-9 to expedite the process of compiling, processing, and providing this form.

 Infographic showing the importance of filling out a W-9, as explained in the text below.

-While Form W-9 itself never reaches the IRS, it’s a stepping stone to accurate tax reporting.
-This form is necessary to prepare organizations to file Form 1099 and stay compliant with IRS regulations.
+While Form W-9 itself never reaches the IRS, it’s a stepping stone to tax compliance.
+This form provides information necessary to prepare and file Form 1099.

-If an organization fails to file Form 1099 correctly or on time (the deadline is January 31), it may receive penalties from the IRS, depending on how late the forms are filed.
+If an organization fails to file Form 1099 correctly or on time (the deadline is January 31), IRS penalties may apply.

 If your organization won’t be able to file Form 1099 on time, you may be able to request an extension by submitting Form 8809 to the IRS.
-However, the IRS does not automatically grant extensions—which is why filling out Form W-9 and Form 1099 promptly is so important!
+However, the IRS does not automatically grant extensions for Form 1099—which is why filling out Form W-9 and Form 1099 promptly is so important!

 To get started with the W-9 process, locate the appropriate form on the IRS website.
 Then, follow these steps.